Yousef-Majidi/Pandemic-Simulator/work_agreement.md

 ## HOW TO MERGE

 Each group member will create a separate branch from the main branch for each task they take on.
 Once they finish their task, they will create a pull request which will be reviewed, and `ONLY approved` and merged by any of the other two members, after all members have reviewed any merge conflicts.

+All merges must occure during `the day before a deadline`

 ## WHEN A MEMBER MISSES A MEETING